Consumer financing means giving your customers a way to pay for goods and services over time, rather than charging the full price upfront.

 Businesses do this because it makes their offerings more affordable, overcomes the price objection, closes more sales, and boosts customer loyalty.

 Many customers wince at the thought of paying the full price for a high-dollar item all at once.
 They are much more likely to purchase if they can make affordable payments over time.

 Consumer financing allows contractors and sellers to do just that.

 Some merchants offer ‘in-house’ financing.
 This means that it’s the seller extending the credit themselves.
 More commonly, merchants contract with a third-party finance company such as Time Investment Company, which pays the merchant at the time of sale, and then collects payment from the customer over time.

 How Is Offering Customer Financing Different from Credit Card Financing?

 Accepting credit cards is another convenient way to allow customers to finance their transactions, and pay for goods and services over time, rather than all at once.

 As mentioned earlier, consumer financing is similar to credit cards in that they’re both types of customer credit.
 Credit cards are a convenient way for consumers to pay for small- or medium-sized purchases.
 However, there are certain transaction limits involved.

 The amount you can spend with a credit card will depend on the type (or the tier, if you will) of credit card you have.
 This depends on the credit score of the cardholder.

-Most credit card companies offer three tiers.
-Some can offer up to five.
+Most credit card companies offer three to five tiers, with approvals for each tier dependent on the creditworthiness and stated income of the customer.
 Each tier has a different “spending limit.”
 The higher the tier, the greater that limit.